Journal of Global Change Data & Discovery2022.6(4):605-614

 100

-(1) Scope of assessment: land degradation assessment is only conducted for four land uses directly related to nomadic system, namely "forest, shrubbery, grassland and bare land".
+(1) Spatial scope of assessment: land degradation assessment is only conducted for four land uses directly related to nomadic system, namely ??forest, shrub, grassland, and bare land??.

-(3) Time representativeness of assessment: vegetation coverage data (replaced by Sentinel 2 NDVI) is required for both water erosion assessment and wind erosion assessment.
+(2) Temporal scope of assessment: vegetation coverage data (here, proxied by Sentinel-2 NDVI) is required for both water erosion assessment and wind erosion assessment.
 NDVI closely follows the increase of precipitation, so it is necessary to make a compromise: NDVI is better (not necessarily the largest), and it is sufficient to use sunny data to synthesize the whole pastoral area.
-The comparison results show that there are many clouds and fogs in August 2018, and it is impossible to obtain enough sunny data; In September, the vegetation coverage in the north of Hanshan Forest Farm has decreased significantly.
-July is the best month, so July 2018 is taken as the reference Year (Figure 5).
+The comparison results show that there are many clouds and fogs in August 2018, and it is impossible to obtain enough sunny data.
+In September, the vegetation coverage in the north of Hanshan Forest Reserve has decreased significantly.
+July is the best month, so July 2018 is taken as the reference time (Figure 5).

 3.3.2 Soil Erosion Assessment Results